0xAtelerix/docs/index.md

 title: Index page given metadata title
 ---

 # Idex page given H1 heading

+> NOT ready for review pass
+> Not part of toc file management in GitBook, might need to deprecate this

 Welcome to Pelagos: the first universal execution layer that turns every onchain pool into one seamless liquidity fabric.